Stuffed chicken breast with zoodles and tomato sauce

 - Bake in the oven for about 20–30 minutes, until the chicken, is cooked all the way through.
 You can later pour the juices into the tomato sauce, giving it additional flavor.

-- Fry shallot and onion in butter until soft without letting it turn brown.
+- Fry shallot and garlic in butter until soft without letting it turn brown.
 Add tomato paste, vinegar, crushed tomatoes, and bring to a boil.
-Add the herbs.
+Add the herbs and chili flakes.
 Let simmer on low heat for at least 15 minutes and salt and pepper to taste.
 (NOTE: The sauce will be enough for two batches, so freeze half of it and save for another time or use it for a low-carb pizza).

 - Make spirals out of the zucchini, so-called zoodles, with a spiralizer.
 If you don't have a spiralizer you can make thin zucchini strips with a potato peeler.